 Amazing Day Trip to Lamma Island (Hong Kong)

-If you’re looking for a short break from bustling city life in Hong Kong, then look no further!
-A day trip to Lamma Island, known for its laidback vibes, scenic landscapes, and deliciously fresh seafood makes for a day of relaxation and adventure!
+If you’re looking for a quick and easy escape from the skyscrapers of Hong Kong, then look no further!
+A day trip to Lamma Island is one of my favourite ways to see a completely different side of Hong Kong.
+Just a short ferry ride from Central, this laid back island is known for its quiet beaches, hiking trails, and fresh seafood – which makes for a day of relaxation and adventure!

 About Lamma Island

-Lamma Island, also known as Y Island or Pok Liu Chau, is Hong Kong’s third largest island (13.5 km2).
+Lamma Island, also known as Y Island or Pok Liu Chau, is Hong Kong’s third largest island (13.5 km2), behind Lantau Island and Hong Kong Island.
 It belongs to Hong Kong’s Island District in the southwest of Hong Kong.

 The island is vastly different from the hubbub and buzz of Central or Kowloon.
 With no cars or towering skyscrapers, it offers peace and tranquility with a far more slow-paced atmosphere.
 Think lazy fishing towns, sleepy cafes and idyllic views – making it an ideal day trip from Hong Kong.